-LAN certificate programs teach basic concepts relating to computer hardware and software, networks and computer repair.
-Students also learn about server installation, Internet protocols, network administration and computer communications.
-A LAN certificate program can be completed in less than one year, at which time graduates may choose to pursue professional certification from a private programming or networking service.
+LAN certificate programs teach basic concepts relating to computer hardware and software, networks, and computer repair.
+Students who undergo LAN training also learn about server installation, internet protocols, network administration, and computer communications.
+Certificate programs in LAN usually take less than one year to complete, after which graduates may choose to pursue professional certification from a private programming or networking service.
 Such certification lends credibility to prospects seeking employment.

 - Information technology

 - Wireless security and threat analysis